-Dr. Alexander Waibel is a Professor of Computer Science at Carnegie Mellon University, Pittsburgh and at the Karlsruhe Institute of Technology (KIT) Germany.
+Dr. Alexander Waibel is a Professor of Computer Science at the Karlsruhe Institute of Technology (KIT) Germany and at Carnegie Mellon University, Pittsburgh.
 He directs InterACT, the International Center for Advanced Communication Technologies at both Universities with research emphasis in speech recognition, language processing, speech translation, multimodal and perceptual user interfaces.
 At Carnegie Mellon, he also serves as Associate Director of the Language Technologies Institute and holds joint appointments in the Human Computer Interaction Institute and the Computer Science Department.

 Dr. Waibel received the B.S. in Electrical Engineering from the Massachusetts Institute of Technology in 1979, and his M.S. and Ph.D. degrees in Computer Science from Carnegie Mellon University in 1980 and 1986.
 His work on the Time Delay Neural Networks was awarded the IEEE best paper award in 1990.
 His contributions to multilingual and speech translation systems was awarded the "Alcatel SEL Research Prize for Technical Communication" in 1994, the "Allen Newell Award for Research Excellence" from CMU in 2002, and the Speech Communication Best Paper Award in 2002.
-At LREC 2014 he was awarded the "Zampolli Prize" and received the TAUS Excellence Award for work on Speech Translation, presented at TAUS’14, Vancouver, CA, October, 2014.
-In 2014 he was awarded IEEE Fellow.
-The German academy of science "Leopoldina" elected him as member in March 2017.
+At LREC 2014 he was awarded the international "Zampolli Prize" and at TAUS 2014 he received the TAUS Excellence Award for work on Speech Translation.